bagus0300/MarketIO/README.md

 - The homepage shows Featured products and Sale products.
 - Six Featured/Sale products shown are chosen at random each time the page is loaded.

+## Footer

+- The footer features social links and a newsletter signup form.

 ## Shop Page

 - The Shop page, accessed from the top navigation, shows all products.